tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 .. [#]
    The security value of checking ``notValidBefore`` and ``notValidAfter`` is not entirely clear.
+   The arguments which apply to web-facing certificates do not seem to apply (due to the decision for Tahoe-LAFS to operate independently of the web-oriented CA system).

-   There is an argument to make that letting an existing TLS implementation which wants to make these checks just make them reduces overall complexity
+   There is an argument to make that complexity is reduced by allowing an existing TLS implementation which wants to make these checks make them
+   (compared to including additional code to either bypass them or disregard their results).
-   (and, at least in general, reducing complexity is good for security).
+   Reducing complexity, at least in general, is often good for security.

-   On the other hand, checking the validity time period forces certificate regeneration.
+   On the other hand, checking the validity time period forces certificate regeneration (which comes with its own set of complexity).

-   A possible compromise is to recommend very long-lived certificates (many years, perhaps many decades?).
+   A possible compromise is to recommend very certificates with validity periods of many years or decades.
-   "Recommend" may be read as "provide software encouraging the generation of".
+   "Recommend" may be read as "provide software supporting the generation of".

-   But what about key theft?
+   What about key theft?
    If certificates are valid for years then a successful attacker can pretend to be a valid storage node for years.
-   An introducer *might* eventually recognize such a node as an attacker and blacklist their announcements...
-   It's likely not all clients configured to use compromised storage server identities will be updated (if only because there are many of them but possibly also because there is no automatic mechanism for fixing this state).
-   Such clients may go on placing shares on an attacker's storage server for a long time.
-   Would short-validity-period certificates with automatic certificate renewal not be better?
+   However, short-validity-period certificates are no help in this case.
+   The attacker can generate new, valid certificates using the stolen keys.

+   Therefore, the only recourse to key theft
+   (really *identity theft*)
+   is to burn the identity and generate a new one.
+   Burning the identity is a non-trivial task.
+   It is worth solving but it is not solved here.

 .. [#]
    More simply::